dmbarbour/glas/docs/GlasProg.md

 * `(%c P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently with voluntary context switching through `%yield` or `%fail`.
 Fork-join behavior: the '%c' operation terminates only after each component terminates.
 Resumption and evaluation order is non-local, determined by an implicit scheduler, but associativity of '%c' is guaranteed.
 * `%yield` - pauses a computation and provides concurrent computations an opportunity to operate.
 In glas systems, each yield-to-yield step will logically run as an atomic transaction, and `%fail` will backtrack to a prior '%yield' and wait for relevant changes.
 * `(%atomic P)` - an atomic operation may yield, but will only resume internally.
 Fails only if all internal resumptions are failing.

-* `(%c.sched Schedule P)` - (low priority!)
-It is feasible to mix schedulers within a program, e.g. have a subset of coroutines be round-robin, some be non-deterministic, others prioritize leftmost.
-We can express such behavior within the program.
-Scheduling influences observable behavior, thus is not presented as an annotation.
-* `Name` - when a name is applied as a program, we'll attempt to run the named program's definition.
-This is very similar to inlining the program definition, though recursive definitions require some special attention.
+* `(%sched Schedule P)` - (tentative; low priority) Instead of one schedule to rule all the continuations, we support local guidance of a scheduler, e.g. round-robin in some cases, prioritize leftmost in others.
+I'm uncertain what I'd want here, but I'm also in no hurry to pursue this.

 Environment Control:

 Data Manipulation: